scalar-labs/scalar-kubernetes/docs/DeployScalarDLHelm.md

 * You have the authority to pull `scalarlabs/scalar-ledger` and `scalarlabs/scalardl-schema-loader` docker repositories. (they are only available to our partners and customers at the moment)
 * The backend database that Scalar DL accesses is started properly
-* A Kubernetes cluster has been already created and you have access to it
+* A Kubernetes cluster has been already created, and you have access to it

 ## Requirements